AlexMcG/Hex-Calculator/README.md

 Hex-Calculator
 ==============

-c++ command line application that takes input and outputs it in binary, hexadecimal and decimal formats.
+Hex-Calculator is a cross platform c++ command line application for converting binary, hexadecimal and integer values.
+It will take input of any binary, hexadecimal or integer value and output all three formats of the value.